-^{}The manuscript word limit excludes the abstract, references, figure legends, tables, and appendices/supplemental materials.
+The manuscript word limit excludes the abstract, references, figure legends, tables, and appendices/supplemental materials.
+The maximum number of graphic elements reflects a combined total of figures (including figure parts) and tables.

 II.
 MANUSCRIPT SPECIFICATIONS AND SUBMISSION

 Value in Health Regional Issues uses a web-based submission system.
 To submit a manuscript, please create an account and log on here: https://mc.manuscriptcentral.com/vihregionalissues.
 For assistance, authors may contact the editorial office at vihrieditor@ispor.org.